DARPA-ASKEM/terarium-docs/docs/config-and-intervention/validate-model-configuration.md

 ??? list "Open the Validate configuration operator"

-    - Make sure you've connected a model configuration to the Validate configuration operator and then click **Review checks**.
+    - Make sure you've connected a model configuration to the Validate configuration operator and then click **Open**.

 ### Use the wizard to validate a model configuration